6 Biggest Misconceptions About Removable Insulation

 There used to be some truth to this misconception.
 In the “olden days,” an “insulator” – an actual person – had to start the process by going to the location where the removable cover would be used.
 After taking measurements, he created a little fabrication shop right on the user’s site where the right-sized insulation cover could be created.
 But now, companies that need removable insulation can call in with a part number and a manufacturer, and the removable insulation company can make the pad at their own factory.

-Furthermore, removable insulation pays back for itself over and over again when used in the right situation.
+Furthermore, removable insulation pays for itself over and over again when used in the right situation.
 If the company that needs insulation foresees reasons that the insulation might need to be removed (such as the need to do regular valve maintenance), the ROI on removable covers becomes quickly apparent.
+Most Thermaxx projects have ROIs of less than two years, and local utility incentives can help bring that ROI down EVEN further!
+Want to find out how quickly you can get a return on your investment?
+Request a quote today.

 Removable insulation doesn't insulate as well as traditional insulation.